 The ELD mandate requires that all vehicle motion is tracked by an engine-connected device.
 For those times when a driver has not specifically logged into the ELD to associate the vehicle’s operation with their logs, that time must be recorded and attributed to an “unidentified driver”.

-Upon logging in or connecting to a vehicle, a driver should be shown the unidentified driving segments that have been accumulated on that vehicle over the past 24 hours and 7 days.
+Upon logging in or connecting to a vehicle, a driver should be shown the unidentified trips that have been accumulated on that vehicle over the past 24 hours and 7 days.
 We prominently display this information to drivers, which makes it easy for them to claim their Driving time.

 Special Driving Categories